 Losing Streak May Continue For China Stock Market

-(RTTNews) - The China stock market has moved lower in back-to-back sessions, sinking more than 40 points or 1.3 percent along the way.
-The Shanghai Composite Index now sits just beneath the 3,045-point plateau and it may take further damage on Thursday.
+(RTTNews) - The China stock market has finished lower in three straight sessions, sinking more than 50 points or 1.6 percent along the way.
+The Shanghai Composite Index now sits just above the 3,035-point plateau and it may take further damage on Friday.

-The global forecast for the Asian markets suggests consolidation following recent gains and rising treasury yields.
-The European and U.S. markets were down and the Asian bourses figure to open in similar fashion.
+The global forecast for the Asian markets suggests consolidation on rising treasury yields and concerns over the outlook for interest rates.
+The European markets were up and the U.S. bourses were down and the Asian markets figure to follow the latter lead.

-The SCI finished sharply lower on Wednesday following losses form the financials and resource stocks, while the properties and energy companies were mixed.
+The SCI finished modestly lower on Thursday as losses from the properties and energy companies were mitigated by support from the oil stocks and a mixed picture from the financial sector.

-Among the actives, Industrial and Commercial Bank of China fell 0.23 percent, while China Construction Bank eased 0.18 percent, China Merchants Bank retreated 1.75 percent, Bank of Communications dipped 0.22 percent, China Life Insurance tanked 2.44 percent, Jiangxi Copper declined 1.53 percent, Aluminum Corp of China (Chalco) slumped1.20 percent, Yankuang Energy skidded 1.12 percent, PetroChina dropped 0.97 percent, China Petroleum and Chemical (Sinopec) sank 0.70 percent, Huaneng Power plunged 2.71 percent, China Shenhua Energy perked 0.16 percent, Gemdale added 0.40 percent, Poly Developments gained 0.48 percent, China Vanke weakened 1.28 percent, China Fortune Land surrendered 1.59 percent and Bank of China and China Minsheng Bank were unchanged.
+Among the actives, Industrial and Commercial Bank of China rose 0.23 percent, while China Construction Bank collected 0.55 percent, China Merchants Bank shed 0.63 percent, China Life Insurance advanced 0.85 percent, Jiangxi Copper was up 0.13 percent, Aluminum Corp of China (Chalco) lost 0.48 percent, Yankuang Energy tanked 2.45 percent, PetroChina climbed 0.98 percent, China Petroleum and Chemical (Sinopec) perked 0.23 percent, Huaneng Power tumbled 1.93 percent, China Shenhua Energy surrendered 1.90 percent, Gemdale dipped 0.20 percent, Poly Developments retreated 1.60 percent, China Vanke fell 0.31 percent, China Fortune Land declined 0.81 percent, Beijing capital Development slumped 1.39 percent and Bank of China and Bank of Communications were unchanged.

-The lead from Wall Street is soft as the major averages were unable to hold early gains on Wednesday, slipping into the red in afternoon trade and ending in negative territory.
+The lead from Wall Street is negative as the major averages were unable to hold early gains, heading south by midday and finishing at daily lows.

-Profit taking contributed to the pullback on Wall Street, as traders cashed in on the strong gains on Monday and Tuesday.
-The major averages ended Tuesday's trading well off their highs of the session, although the Dow still reached its best closing level in almost a month.
+Stocks initially benefited from another batch of upbeat earnings news from big-name companies like IBM Corp.
+(IBM) and AT&T (T).

-Lingering concerns about higher interest rates and the impact on the global economy also continued to weigh on the markets along with a jump in treasury yields.
-The yield on the benchmark 10-year note moved sharply higher following a modest pullback on Tuesday, reaching its highest levels in 14 years.
+Buying interest waned over the course of the morning, however, with a continued surge in treasury yields contributing to the subsequent pullback by the markets.
+The yield on the benchmark ten-year note extended recent gains, reaching its highest levels in over fourteen years.

-Stocks regained some ground following the release of the Federal Reserve's Beige Book, a compilation of anecdotal evidence on economic conditions in each of the twelve Fed districts.
-The Beige Book said economic activity in the U.S. has expanded modestly since September, although conditions varied across industries and districts.
+Concerns about the outlook for interest rates continue to drive yields higher, with Philadelphia Federal Reserve President Patrick Harker saying that he expects the Fed to continue raising rates "for a while."

-Crude oil prices rose sharply Wednesday as data showed declines in U.S. crude and gasoline stockpiles last week.
-West Texas Intermediate Crude oil futures for November ended higher by $2.73 or 3.3 percent at $85.55 a barrel.
+The Fed is widely expected to raise interest rates by another 75 basis points in early November, bringing the target range for the federal funds rate to 3.75 to 4.0 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!